Cotswolds Invitational Backgammon Weekend

 To avoid the annoyance of booking a hotel room and finding out the Tournament is full.
 Anyone falling into this trap will get little sympathy from me as you have been warned.

-When must I pay for the Optional High-Roller Pool?
+When must I pay for the Optional High-Roller (or Low-Roller Pool)?

-Firstly let me stress this is an optional pool which means you don't have to enter it but if you do want to be a High-Roller, £50 must be paid by Bank Transfer or by deduction from your London League Account by Midday, Wednesday 6th February 2019.
+Firstly let me stress these are optional pools which means you don't have to enter them but if you do want to be a High-(or Low)Roller, £50/£20 must be paid by Bank Transfer or by deduction from your London League Account by Midday, Wednesday 22th January 2025.
 No cash taken on the day.
 Payout by Bank Transfer only.
 No cash payouts.

 All other optional pools can be entered during the weekend, cash only.
 Payouts in cash or by bank transfer by request.